-As far as sleeping is concerned, you also don’t always need top of the line gear.
+As far as sleeping is concerned, you don’t always need top of the line gear.
 Depending on how chilly it is where you plan to camp you can even bring your normal blankets from home.
 Have an air mattress you use for houseguests?
 Pack it up and take it with you.
-It works in a tent as well. (caveat for winter: conventional air mattresses don’t insulate and you will be freezing cold)
+It works in a tent as well. (caveat for cold weather: conventional air mattresses don’t insulate and you will be freezing)

 You can also find all this gear at your local thrift store and give it a good cleaning before your trip.
 Last time I checked, my local second hand store had at least 10 sleeping bags to choose from.

 You don’t need a ton of special stuff to eat.